ezagroba/charters/charters.md

 Get into pairs (or groups of three)

-🗣️ Sharer: Spend a minute describing a recent photo on your phone
+🗣️ Sharer: Spend a minute describing a recent photo on your phone without showing it to your pair/group.

 ✍️ Listener(s): Write down specific questions; ask the most important one.